Lincoln Park Apartment Living

-Lincoln Park just about has it all in this 3.2 square mile section of the city: Lake Michigan, North Avenue beach, running paths, bike paths, the lakefront park (also called Lincoln Park), a college campus (DePaul University), Lincoln Park High School, Lincoln Park Zoo, Peggy Notebaert Nature Museum, Lincoln Park Conservatory, dining and entertainment options that are seemingly endless, and all manner of shops and boutiques.
+Lincoln Park just about has it all in this 3.2 square mile section of the city: Lake Michigan, North Avenue Beach, running paths, bike paths, the lakefront park (also called Lincoln Park), a college campus (DePaul University), Lincoln Park High School, dining and entertainment options that are seemingly endless, and all manner of shops and boutiques.

 Students and young professionals are ubiquitous, but there's also an abundance of families with children and empty-nesters who call Lincoln Park home.
-There are a lot of street festivals that take over the streets from Taste of Lincoln Ave to the famous Sheffield Garden Walk during the summer months in Lincoln Park.
+There are many street festivals on the streets, from Taste of Lincoln Ave to the famous Sheffield Garden Walk during the summer months in Lincoln Park.

-Lincoln Park's geographic size and density, about 69,000 residents in 2015 according to U.S. Census data, have led to several sub-neighborhoods with active community groups that could be their own neighborhoods in other cities.
-The larger Lincoln Park neighborhood includes: Ranch Triangle, West DePaul, Sheffield Neighbors, DePaul, Park West, Wrightwood Neighbors, Lathrop Homes, Lincoln Central, Old Town Triangle and Mid-North.
+Lincoln Park's geographic size and density have led to several sub-neighborhoods with active community groups that could be their neighborhoods in other cities and filled with apartments.
+The larger Lincoln Park neighborhood includes Ranch Triangle, West DePaul, Sheffield Neighbors, DePaul, Park West, Wrightwood Neighbors, Lathrop Homes, Lincoln Central, Old Town Triangle, and Mid-North.